jutnhbr/medical-record-system-bac/README.md

 4. Modify the URL from /data/records/recordXXXXXX to /data/logs/logs.txt
 5. Observe the used routes by other users and try out a few of them
 6. You notice that the admin always uses a /reauth route before actually accessing the /usrmgmt dashboard
-7. Navigate to the /reauth route and enter your own credetials
+7. Navigate to the /reauth route and enter your own credentials
 8. You now have access to the management dashboard.
 9. You try to edit another user which is not working because you dont have any permissions
 10. You copy a foreign patient ID